-- He or she has been placed on the waiting list, - His or her priority level status, and - Offer appeal rights (see the "Individual's Right to Appeal and Fair Hearing" section of Chapter VI for details).
+- The individual has been placed on the waiting list, - His or her priority level status, and - Offer appeal rights (see the "Individual's Right to Appeal and Fair Hearing" section of Chapter VI for details).

 Placement on the waiting list occurs in WaMS.